-Product stewardship is the ongoing governance of your beverage formula, cost structure, and product quality — so what you built keeps performing as the business grows around it.
+Your product still sells.
+That doesn’t mean it’s still optimized.
+Product stewardship protects your beverage formula, cost structure, and product quality after launch, so what you built keeps performing as the business grows around it.

 Costs drift.
 Ingredient choices stop being right for the scale.
 Packaging gets more expensive without anyone noticing.
 Reformulation becomes a crisis instead of a discipline.